Modine Manufacturing Company (MOD) Shares Soar Above 1-Year High - News Heater

 MOD’s Market Performance

-The stock of Modine Manufacturing Company (MOD) has seen a 17.49% increase in the past week, with a 25.51% rise in the past month, and a 97.72% gain in the past quarter.
-The volatility ratio for the week is 3.58%, and the volatility levels for the past 30 days are at 3.44% for MOD.
-The simple moving average for the past 20 days is 15.57% for MOD’s stock, with a 72.86% simple moving average for the past 200 days.
+The stock of Modine Manufacturing Company (MOD) has seen a 22.73% increase in the past week, with a 42.13% rise in the past month, and a 130.04% gain in the past quarter.
+The volatility ratio for the week is 6.73%, and the volatility levels for the past 30 days are at 4.31% for MOD.
+The simple moving average for the last 20 days is 22.34% for MOD stock, with a simple moving average of 90.08% for the last 200 days.

 Analysts’ Opinion of MOD